vitessio/website/content/en/docs/faq/troubleshooting/common-errors.md

 On most systems `VT_MYSQL_ROOT` should be set to `/usr`  because Vitess expects to find a bin directory below that.

-## What is the default behavior of connection pooling after a failover?
+## What is the default behavior of connection pooling after a failover on an external (unmanaged) MySQL?

 The expected behavior is that the connection to the old primary will close and that Vitess will try to reconnect to the new primary.

-AWS/Aurora

 To ensure that the expected behavior occurs when using AWS/Aurora you will need to set the vttablet flag `-pool_hostname_resolve_interval` to something other than the default.
 This is because the default is 0.
 When this flag is set to the default, Vitess will never re-resolve the AWS/Aurora DNS name.